troymccabe/web-bbyopen/README.md

     echo $result;

-To override the root URI, you can define `BBYOPEN_URI`, which will replace `Remix::API_BASE` in the built URL.
+To override the root URI, you can define `BBYOPEN_URI`, which will replace `BBYOpen::API_BASE` in the built URL.

 # DOCUMENTATION